kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 made, and the default behavior of the baseline backoff curve would -- by design -- be changed.

-To stop use of this enhancement, the entire cluster must be restarted with the `ReduceDefaultCrashLoopBackoffDecay` feature gate turned off.
-In this case, all Pods will be redeployed, so they will not maintain prior state and will start at the beginning of their backoff curve.
+To stop use of this enhancement, the entire cluster must be restarted or just kubelet must restarts with the `ReduceDefaultCrashLoopBackoffDecay` feature gate turned off.
+Since kubelet does not cache the backoff object, on kubelet restart Pods will start at the beginning of their backoff curve.
 The exact backoff curve a given Pod will use will be either the original one with initial value 10s, or the per-node configured maximum backoff if the `EnableKubeletCrashLoopBackoffMax` feature gate is turned on.

 For `EnableKubeletCrashLoopBackoffMax`: